THOMASELOVE/431-projectA-2023/README.md

-# 431-projectA-2023
+# 431-projectA-2022

-Repository of Instructions for 431 Project A in Fall 2023
+Repository for Project A instructions for 431 in Fall 2022

-Visit https://thomaselove.github.io/431-projectA-2023/ to see the instructions for Project A.
+Project A instructions and other materials are online at https://thomaselove.github.io/431-projectA-2022

+Visit https://thomaselove.github.io/431-2022 for links to all other materials related to the 431 course.